koenbeuk/EntityFrameworkCore.Projectables/README.md

 > DISCLAIMER: This project and this readme in particular are still a WIP.
 Expect a first version coming coon.

-> DISCLAIMER: The final name of this project has not yet been settled upon.
-EntityFrameworkCore.Projectables is quite non descriptive as Projectables are a core concept of EFCore already.
-Feel free to open up an issue suggesting a better name

 # EntitiyFrameworkCore.Projectables
 Flexible projection magic for EFCore